Cultural Phenomenon of My Time

 Are we in an era where people's attitudes towards sex is becoming more open and liberal?
 What was once unthinkable during Mary Whitehouse days of watertight censorship appear to have gone lax.
 Televison is revelling in a period of sexual freedom and Spartacus, Game of Thrones, True Blood are leading the way with their white hot steamy scenes.
 What was once rated only appropriate for 15 year olds or higher in the past have moved down to 12.

 The success of Fifty Shades is a confirmation of my suspicions.
 Something that's considered niche and belongs in the same category as Story of O (1954) isn't so much shunned anymore but rather embraced by the larger public.
-Powerplay and kinky sex is a fundamental part of our well-being and I'm glad people aren't so reserved about these matters as in the past.
+Powerplay and kinky sex is a fundamental part of our collective well-being and I'm glad people aren't so reserved about these matters as in the past.
 Suddenly more people are interested in erotic fiction and writers of this genre are basking in the limelight that was shone by this series.

 I was born in the 80s, but the greatest part of my childhood I remember most was the 90s.
 While I didn't get Sky until the tail end of that decade, it was great being a kid in those times.
 A lot of the media invariably shaped my thinking and I got to enjoy what was there to the full extent.